11 Types of Entrepreneurs

 2. Opportunistic Entrepreneurs:

-Those who start a business and expand as fast as possible in order to be able to hire other employees.
+These types of entrepreneurs are those who start a business and expand as fast as possible in order to be able to hire other employees.
 Usually, these additional employees have the necessary expertise that the owner does not have.

 3. Inventors

-Those with particular inventive abilities who design a better product and then create companies to develop, produce and sell the item.
+Those with particular inventive abilities who design a better product and then create companies to develop, produce, and sell the item.
 High-technology companies of this type are a new trend.

 4. Pattern Multipliers: